shrikantkalar023/learning-React-Native/README.md

 35. **FlatLists** to display list of data.
 They take **data** & **renderItem** required props.
 It is better to set **keyExtractor** prop also.

 36. We can also apply **padding top** using **expo-constants** instead of Platform.OS & StatusBar.currentHeight.

+37. In React Native, **margin collapsing** doesn't happen like in CSS.